KHEngineering/SmoothPathPlanner/README.md

 ![](Images/Image4.png)

 I choose this example for a reason, and we can see some tight turns on the robot in the example.
-(Maybe too tight) We will fix those later (see section here), but first let’s see what the velocity looks like for this path.
+(Maybe too tight) We will fix those later (todo: see section here), but first let’s see what the velocity looks like for this path.

 ```Java
 FalconLinePlot fig2 = new FalconLinePlot(path.smoothCenterVelocity,null,Color.blue);